 By the time you start considering retirement you may have substantial equity in your home.
 You may even own your house outright.
 Selling the family home is one way to free up cash for retirement.
 The money you receive can be invested in shares, term deposits, managed funds or superannuation.

 In addition to finding a place to live, there are many financial, practical and emotional factors to consider before downsizing your home.

 Your Age Pension entitlement depends on the value of your assets (the assets test) and the income you receive (the income test).
 Selling your home may affect the amount of Age Pension that you receive.

 Your home and the two hectares surrounding it are not counted under the assets test.
-If you sell your home, the proceeds will be exempt for up to 12 months, as long as you are planning to use the money to buy another home.
-After the 12-month exemption period, the proceeds will be deemed under the income test.
+If you sell your home, the proceeds will be exempt from the assets test for up to 12 months, as long as you are planning to use the money to buy another home.
+The proceeds, however, will be deemed under the income test.

 Susan is 69 and divorced.
 She decides to sell the family home after her last adult child moves out because it is too big.
 She expects to sell the home for $900,000, buy a cheaper apartment closer to the city for $600,000, and have $300,000 left to invest.

 Before she puts her house on the market, she goes to Centrelink and asks how the sale will affect her Age Pension.
 The Financial Information Service officer tells her that the $300,000 will be counted towards the assets test for her Age Pension.
 Even though this will reduce the amount of Age Pension that she receives every fortnight, Susan decides that she is still better off downsizing.